 What is Mirin?

-One of the most important condiments in Japanese cooking, Mirin (sweet cooking rice wine) is a sweet and syrupy liquid that is used as a seasoning and glazing agent.
-It is a type of rice wine similar to sake, but with a lower alcohol content (14% instead of 20%).
+Mirin (sweet cooking rice wine) is a sweet and syrupy liquid used as a seasoning and glazing agent.
+It is one of the most important condiments in Japanese cooking.
+Similar to sake, mirin is also a type of rice wine but with lower alcohol content (14% instead of 20%).

 In general, there are 4 types of mirin: hon mirin (“real” mirin, 本みりん), mirin (みりん), mirin-like condiment (みりん風調味料), and mirin-type condiment (みりんタイプ調味料).